familyld/familyld.github.io/_pages/about.md

 Research
 ========

 My current research interests center on what, why, and how causal knowledge can be incorporated into reinforcement learning (RL).
-Many open problems in RL are related to causality, e.g., sample efficiency, generalization, and spurious correlation.
-Agents equipped with causal knowledge can effectively address these problems and unlock the full potential of RL algorithms.
-I am also actively looking for opportunities to apply these algorithms to solve real-world problems, e.g., robotics and personalized recommendation.
+Many open problems in RL are closely related to causality, e.g., sample efficiency, generalization, and spurious correlation.
+Equipping RL algorithms with causal knowledge can effectively address these problems.
+I am also actively seeking opportunities to apply these algorithms to solve real-world problems.

 News
 =======
+* One survey paper on causal reinforcement learning is coming soon!
 * One new paper on offline RL is on [arxiv](https://arxiv.org/abs/2110.12468) now.
 * One paper on offline RL has been accepted by ICLR 2022 (**Spotlight**).
 * One paper on session-based recommender systems has been accepted by TNNLS (**SCI Q1**).